jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ## Compatibility

-This library is optimized for Angular 9, for Angular 8 use [v.
-1.7](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.7.1), for 7 use [v.
-1.6](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.6.0).
+This library is optimized for Angular 10, for Angular 9 use [v.
+1.8](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.8.1), for 8 use [v.
+1.7](https://www.npmjs.com/package/ng-svg-icon-sprite/v/1.7.0).
-If you combine multiple frameworks (i.e. React, Vue, etc.), i recommend to use [svg-icon-sprite web component](https://www.npmjs.com/package/svg-icon-sprite) instead!
+If you combine multiple frameworks (i.e. React, Vue, etc.), it is recommended to use [svg-icon-sprite web component](https://www.npmjs.com/package/svg-icon-sprite) instead!

 ## Author & License
 - Jan Suwart | MIT License